Life insurance for people with high cholesterol

 • The ratio of your total cholesterol to your HDL cholesterol.
 HDL (high density lipoprotein) cholesterol is known as the “good” cholesterol because it helps remove other forms of cholesterol from the bloodstream.
 Both of these numbers are important for getting a full picture of your health.
 [1]

-If the insurance company needs to see your whole cholesterol profile, they may also ask about:
+The insurance company may also ask about:

 • Your LDL cholesterol, or “bad” cholesterol.
 LDL (low density lipoprotein) cholesterol can build up in your arteries, causing them to harden and narrow.